bianca9901/zen-zone/README.md

 ### Typogrophy

-I used [Google Fonts] (https://fonts.google.com/)  for all text.
+I used [Google Fonts](https://fonts.google.com/)  for all text.
 For the headlines I used Bebas Neue Regular 400 and for paragraphs I used Raleway light 300.

 ### Wireframes

 I used [Balsamiq Wireframes] (https://balsamiq.com/wireframes/) to make a mockup sketch of the layout before starting to code.
 ![Wireframe](documentation/balsamiq.png)

-(!)
+---

 # Testing

 ## Validator testing
 ### HTML